meilisearch/meilisearch/README.md

 ⚡ Ultra relevant and instant full-text search API 🔍

 MeiliSearch is a powerful, fast, open-source, easy to use and deploy search engine.
-The search and indexation are fully customizable and handles features like typo-tolerance, filters, and ranking.
+The search and indexation are fully customizable and handles features like typo-tolerance, filters, and synonyms.

 ## What MeiliSearch has to offer
 * Search as-you-type experience (answers < 50ms)